Lee Yong-soo (activist): Biography

-Lee Jae-myung and Lee Yong-soo in 2018.
+President Lee Jae Myung and Lee Yong-soo in 2018.

 Lee Yong-soo was born in Daegu, South Korea on December 13, 1928.
 Lee was sixteen when she was forced to become a comfort woman.
 She was outside near a riverbank, catching snails with her friend Bunsun, when both were captured by a military man.
 She and her friend were taken by train, and then switched to a boat at Anju.
 On the boat, which was headed to a Kamikaze Unit in Hsinchu County, Taiwan, she was raped for the first time.
 She recalls that on average, she was forced into sexual relations with four to five men a day and did not have any rest even when she was menstruating.
 She also says that she "suffered electrical torture, was beaten and was cut by a soldier's knife."
 She learned quickly to submit so that she would not be shocked or beaten again.
 Lee says that she never thought to run away because she did not know how to leave the area even if she did escape.
 Additionally, she was isolated from the other comfort women in her area.
 After the war and her return home, she said that her family no longer recognized her and she did not feel fit to get married.
 She was ashamed of what happened to her, and did not realize that it had also happened to so many other women.

 Lee first came forward to testify about her experience as a comfort woman in June 1992.
 She was influenced by Kim Hak-sun's press conference on TV to finally talk to others.
 Yong-soo registered with the Korean government as a comfort woman.
 She was the twenty-ninth woman to testify about her experiences.
 Coming forward gave her life a true purpose: "I thought I was worthless.
 I didn't talk about it, and nobody asked me.
 Until the women came out, I did not exist."

 In 1996, Lee attended Kyungpook National University and eventually received her master's degree in 2001.

 At the Women's International War Crimes Tribunal on Japan's Military Sexual Slavery held in Tokyo in 2000, she testified about what happened to her during World War II, and then later shared her story at the U.S. Holocaust Memorial Museum.